To be admitted to a Master of Arts students are required to have completed a Bachelor’s Degree.

 Students are also required to pass an admission test.

 The admission test aims to assess the students’ academic curriculum and reason why they wish to study at RUFA.
 Candidates for the Master of Arts programs will need to sit a motivational interview which will focus on the digital and/or hardcopy portfolio they will provide (if they do not have one, they may provide their Degree thesis).

 During this occasion, students may be admitted, but asked to attend additional courses (for a maximum of 18 credits), and sit the exams of these courses during the following exam sessions.

-The admission committee will involve lecturers of the chosen program and the Academic Management Board.
+The admission committee will involve lecturers of the chosen program and the Academic Board.

-For foreign students living abroad, it will be possible to take the entire admission test through Skype.
+For foreign students living abroad, it will be possible to take the entire admission test online.

 Documents to register for the admission test:

 - Application for admission (can be downloaded online)